dominant-strategies/quai-docusaurus/docs/develop/tutorials/single-chain.md

 ## Interact with a Smart Contract

 Hardhat console does not currently offer support for interaction with smart contracts on Quai Network.
-In order to interact with your smart contract, you'll need to utilize the the [client JSON RPC](/develop/apis/json-rpc-api.md) or [quais.js](https://www.npmjs.com/package/quais) library, which functions similar to [ethers.js](https://www.npmjs.com/package/ethers).
+In order to interact with your smart contract, you'll need to utilize the the [client JSON RPC](/develop/apis/json-rpc-api.md) or [quais.js](https://www.npmjs.com/package/quais) library.
+You can find quais examples in the [quais-by-example](https://github.com/dominant-strategies/quais-by-example) repository.

 ## Summary

-Now you have all the tools you need to launch a local instance of Quai Network, create a simple Hardhat project, deploy, and interact with your own smart contracts.
+Now you have all the tools you need to create a simple Hardhat project, deploy, and interact with your own smart contracts.